Sumukhmg/3d-Tshirt-customizable-using-ai/README.md

 2. Install the required dependencies by running npm install.
 3. Run the client side program usig npm run dev
 3. Start the server by running npm start.
-4. Open the website in your browser by navigating to http://localhost:5000.It will show the message Hello from "SpamByte" which confirms the server is running properly.
+4. Open the website in your browser by navigating to http://localhost:5000.
+It will show the message Hello from "SpamByte" which confirms the server is running properly.

 ## Libraries and Dependencies
 The website uses several libraries and dependencies, including: